 Robert Kiyosaki made this statement in his book “Rich Dad, Poor Dad“:

 “As we’ve found out during the real estate bubble, your primary residence is not an asset.
 Your home is just a place to live.
-I’ll go out on limb to state it’s no different than renting, but with some advantages.
+I’ll go out on a limb to state it’s no different than renting, but with some advantages.
 Typically, it’s recommended to buy a home only if you will live at the same location for 5 years or more.
 I suggest an even greater period of 10 years or more.
-Otherwise you are usually best to rent instead.
+Otherwise, you are usually best to rent instead.
 Owning a home for 5–7 years is too risky.
 It’s too much equity to have stored in one asset, and it can be difficult to sell when you need to move.”